bbarnes4318/roofing-project-2/GOOGLE_MAPS_SETUP.md

 ### Common Issues:
 1. **"Google Maps API key not configured"** - Add REACT_APP_GOOGLE_MAPS_API_KEY to your .env file
-2. **"Failed to load Google Maps API"** - Check your API key and ensure Places API is enabled
+2. **"Failed to load Google Maps API"** - Check your API key and ensure Places API (New) is enabled
-3. **No suggestions appearing** - Verify the API key has Places API enabled and is not restricted too much
+3. **No suggestions appearing** - Verify the API key has Places API (New) enabled and is not restricted too much
+4. **"This API project is not authorized to use this API"** - Make sure you've enabled Places API (New) specifically, not the legacy version

 ### Testing:
 - Test in development with a valid API key